Dee-Pansh/FOODIEDELIGHT/README.md

 - **Responsiveness**: The application is designed to be responsive and works well on different screen sizes.

 ## API's CREATION
-- Api are created using express.js
+> ## Api are created using express.js and backend code also available inside backend folder

 ## API Links :